yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions-cloud.md

 1. Click **Confirm and Save Changes** when you are done.

-Again, the scale operation can take several minutes, during which time some cluster operations will not be available.
+Again, the scale operation can take several minutes, during which time some cluster operations are not available.

 Verify the details by selecting the **Nodes** tab.
 The load is moved off the removed node and redistributed to the other nodes.